In January 2022, Meta renamed the Oculus Quest 2 headset to the Meta Quest 2. The hardware itself, reviewed here, remains the same.

 You’re easily nauseated

-It’ll vary from person to person, but virtual reality experiences still have the capacity to make you feel a bit nauseous.
-There’s lots of ways to minimise this effect, but it’s a consideration that doesn’t usually have to be made with other platforms and media.
+It’ll vary from person to person, but certain virtual reality experiences still have the capacity to make you feel a bit nauseous.
+There’s lots of ways to minimise this effect, including not playing racing or flying games, but it’s a consideration that doesn’t usually have to be made with other platforms and media.

 You’ve already got the original Oculus Quest